mrsimoes/hlnsync/README.md

 # Overview

-_lnsync_ provides unidirectional sync-by-rename of local directories with support for hard links, but with no copying or deleting file data.
+_lnsync_ provides sync-by-content of local file trees with support for hard links.

-Files are identified by content, using file hashes.
-By means of those hashes, other features are provided, such as finding duplicate files.
+Local directories are one-way synced, as much as possible, by renaming, linking and delinking only.

-File renaming, moving, and linking in the source can be quickly replicated in the target.
+In this way, file renaming, moving, and linking in the source directory are quickly and easily replicated on the target.

+Files are compared via hashes, which are stored.

+Additional features are provided based on those file hashes, such as duplicate detection.

 _lnsync_ may be used as a preprocessing step for other sync tools such as _rsync_, which do copy and delete file data.